-The Working Holiday Visa (Subclass 417 or 462) is a temporary visa allowing young people aged 18 to 30 (to 35 for Canadians, Irish and French) to travel and work in Australia for up to one year.
+The Working Holiday Visa (Subclass 417 or 462) in Australia exists since 1975.
+It is a temporary visa allowing young people aged 18 to 30 (to 35 for some nationalities) to travel and work in Australia for up to one year.
 You can renew this visa up to 2 times (conditions apply).
+Australia attracts for its culture and its relaxed way of life, its climate and of course for the incredible and varied landscapes.
+Find in this article all the information you need on the WHV in Australia.

-Update – Age limit to be increased to 35 for UK passport holders by 1st July 2022.
+Update – Following the FTA , the age limit is to be increased to 35 for UK passport holders within the next few months.

 What is the WHV (Working Holiday Visa)?

-The Working Holiday Visa (subclass 417) and (subclass 462) is a temporary visa for travellers who wish to work and study in Australia.
+The Working Holiday Visa (subclass 417) and Work and Holiday (subclass 462) is a temporary visa for travellers who wish to holiday and work in Australia.
 It is limited for a period of one year and renewable over 2 years under certain conditions.
-This visa is available to travellers who are between 18 and 31 years old (35 for French, Irish and Canadian).
-The price of the visa is $495.
-Travellers under the WHV plan are subject to 15% tax if their income does not exceed $37,000 annually.
-The superannuation (retirement) is taxed at 65%.
+This visa is available to travellers who are between 18 and 31 years old (35 for French, Irish, Canadian, Italian & Danish).

 Working Holiday Visa – Requirements (417 & 462)